cgerards/check24-gendev/CONCEPT.md

 Only essential boundaries (validation, merging, risks).

-## 7 Future Extensions
+## 8 Future Extensions

 - A/B testing handled in Speedboats
-- Recommender System within the Orchestrator (ML-based)
+- ML-based recommendations in the Orchestrator (Recommender System)
-- Widget marketplace for product teams
+- A public “Widget Marketplace” enabling domain teams to publish widgets

-## 8 Summary
+## 9 Summary

-This architecture models a ***realistic, decentralized, scalable*** Home Widget ecosystem similar to Check24’s modern architecture.
+This architecture implements a **realistic, decentralized and scalable** Home Widget system inspired by real-world Check24 patterns.
+It offers:
-It delivers autonomy for product teams while having a simple, maintainable core and supporting both Web and Native Apps dynamically.
+- Full autonomy for product teams
+- Minimal dependencies
+- Extremely fast iteration cycles
+- A simple and stable core
+- Consistent rendering across all platforms
+- Instant delivery of updated content without mobile app updates

+The accompanying Proof of Concept validates the architecture end-to-end.